BackpackGearTest

 Hammock seat and longer mode

-I can also unstake one or both sides of the hammock and flip the sides up over the ridgeline and use the space below the tarp for cooking, sitting out of the rain, shade from sun, anything.
+I can also remove the stakes on one or both sides of the hammock and flip the sides up over the ridgeline and use the space below the tarp for cooking, sitting out of the rain, shade from sun, anything.
 The other photo here shows the hammock without the tarp attached.
 I can set it up this way during the day if I need to get way from bugs and eat.
 Or at night if the weather is fine and it is not going to rain I can lie here at look up at the trees and stars.

 The hammock flipped back over the ridgeline and with out the tarp in place.